 By Nate Raymond

-A spokeswoman for Cargill had no immediate comment.
-A representative for Mexico's Economy Ministry did not respond to a request for comment.
+Representatives for UBS did not immediately respond to a request for comment.

-(Reporting By Nate Raymond in New York; Editing by Kenneth Barry)
+(Reporting by Nate Raymond in New York; Editing by Lisa Shumaker and Paul Tait)